tarof429/stuckathome/golang/README.md

 - Promotes rapid development

-- Supports modern computing environments, including concurrency and memory management
+- Supports modern computing environments, including concurrency and memory management (Nana says that concurrency is the main reason why Go was invented)

 - Easy to learn and use, and unlike C++, does not have classes